morrownr/USB-WiFi/README.md

 in its data files.
 If it is not installed or the data for your adapter is not in its data files then:

-Note: this document was tested on a Raspberry Pi 4b with the current version of the Raspberry Pi OS.
 ```
 Ensure usb-modeswitch is installed